wegscpc/automation-framework-API/README.md

 # automation-framework-API
- This is an Automatation Framework using Java and RestAssured for API testing. https://api.practicesoftwaretesting.com/api/documentation#/
+ This is an Automation Framework using Java and RestAssured for API testing. https://api.practicesoftwaretesting.com/api/documentation#/

  Here's a summary of the automation framework structure and its key improvements: